Live Captions for Multilingual Events (2026): A Practical Guide

 Category 3: Self-serve event captioning (Subanana, similar tools)

 Strengths: No sales call, no enterprise contract, signup-and-go pricing.
-Audience-facing shareable display via web link or QR code; attendees view captions on their own phones, choosing among the languages the host has pre-configured for the event (typically source language plus 1-3 translation targets).
+Audience-facing shareable display via web link or QR code; attendees view captions on their own phones, choosing how to display the languages the host has pre-configured for the session (source language plus one translation target).
+If an event needs more than one translation target, you run parallel sessions — one session per target language, each on its own operator device.
 Suited to mid-sized events: webinars, university lectures, church services, community panels, internal company all-hands.

 Limits: Less polished than enterprise platforms for very large events (5,000+ attendees, simultaneous-interpretation requirements).
 May not have the same regulatory / SLA guarantees as enterprise platforms.